 I fell asleep after a long day driving through three countries.
 I woke-up in Barcelona, hearing my boyfriend teasing about how my sleep prevented me to be part of the most beautiful moment of this trip.
 He was right.
 Barcelona was far beyond my dreams.
 Once I saw the palm trees exquisitely lined-up along the way, the buildings’ old facades mixed up with a lively atmosphere, I fell in love with its cosmopolitan vibe right away.

 We spent the night eating ice cream, walking on the beach, and sleeping a few hours on a bench in the port.
 We left in the morning after buying the tickets for the ferry.
 We had one day to find Denia, catch the ferry, and head to the island.
 We finally arrived in Ibiza.
 Mission accomplished!
-Who knew that by this point my adventure was just at the beginning?!

 What was supposed to be the end was only the beginning